Dko1905/emerald/README.md

 a lot of code has been changed.

 ## License
 License of code is visible in the source code.
-Most code is under the [BSD-2-Clause](./LICENSE).
+My code is under [BSD-2-Clause](./LICENSE).